softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ### Pass Off, Submission, and Grading

 Once you have created your diagram you can create a URL that represents it by selecting the `export diagram` tool found on the toolbar to the left of the application.
 In the export dialog select `Presentation Mode Link` and copy the URL.
-Submit the URLs to the `Chess Server Design` Canvas Assignment.
+Submit the URL to the `Chess Server Design` Canvas Assignment.

 ![sequencediagram.org](sequence-diagram-org.gif)